-- 1. to ensure program level coordination, including tracking the delivery of measurable project and program outcomes and results, and - 2. to promote knowledge and experience exchanges through organized workshops between different projects under the Program.
+- 1. to ensure program-level coordination, including tracking the delivery of measurable project and program outcomes and results; and - 2. to promote knowledge and experience exchanges through organized workshops between different projects under the program.

-The umbrella project, designed for a budget of \$1 million (at the recommendation of GEFSEC and drawn from a Land Degradation set-aside), aims to enhance knowledge and experience sharing on opportunities for enhancing desert livelihoods among the four participating pilot countries.
-This will include dissemination of lessons learned from select pilots in each country, the development of a visiting professors program, and the organization of workshops to bring together desert institutes, government and other key stakeholders from the participating countries to facilitate the development of related policy guidance on integrating biodiversity management and SLWM dimensions into respective production sectors.
-This regional project would also build the capacity of one institute to take a leadership role on program level information flow (including M&E), so that replication potential of good practices is enhanced.
+The umbrella project, designed for a budget of \$1 million (at the recommendation of the Secretariat of the GEF and drawn from a land degradation set-aside), aims to enhance knowledge and experience sharing on opportunities for enhancing desert livelihoods among the four participating pilot countries.
+This will include dissemination of lessons learned from select pilots in each country, the development of a visiting professors program, and the organization of workshops to bring together desert institutes, government, and other key stakeholders from the participating countries to facilitate the development of related policy guidance on integrating biodiversity management and solid and liquid waste management dimensions into respective production sectors.
+This regional project would also build the capacity of one institute to take a leadership role on program-level information flow (including M&E), so that the replication potential of good practices is enhanced.
 At the time of the PFD, this institution had not been selected.